ryouze/applefetch/README.md

 ## Pre-built Binaries

 Pre-built binaries are available for macOS (ARM64).
-You can download the latest versions from the [Releases](../../releases) page.
+You can download the latest version from the [Releases](../../releases) page.

 ## Requirements